1872 – Present

 Mrs. Estelle Canty donated an acre of land, and two years later in 1874, Mr. Sandy Thomas and others built the first church structure.
 As the men worked to erect the building, Sisters Margaret Stevens, Anna Harmon, Linda Lorick, and Anna Peterson provided meals for them.
-After completion, the church was then named Round Top Baptist Church, after the “big round oak” from where the church held its beginning services.
+After completion, the church was then named “Round Top Baptist Church”, after the “big round oak” from where the church held its beginning services.
 During this time, Reverend Ben Jacobs was installed as pastor.
 The tenure of the first two pastors of Round Top Baptist Church is unknown.

-Sixty-six years and fourteen pastors later, the second structure was erected on this site.
+Sixty-six years and fourteen pastors later, the second structure was built on this site.
 Reverend M. E. Gordon was the pastor at this time, and served as pastor for eight years.
 This structure was completed in 1950 under the pastoral leadership of Reverend S. M. Hightower.
 This event was celebrated by the first worship service on July 23, 1950.
 Sister Della Whitaker led the first song, “Let the Light from the Lighthouse Shine on Me”.
 Three worship services were held that day.
 Reverend Calvin Smith delivered the message for the morning service, Reverend C. C. Garrett delivered the evening message, and Reverend S.M.
 Hightower delivered the night services message.
 The first funeral service held in the new sanctuary was for Sister Kitty Kelly in April 1951.

-Under the pastoral direction and leadership of Reverend Symroid Hightower, the church worked hard to make improvements such as acquiring pulpit furniture, pews and installing restrooms with running water.
+Under the pastoral direction and leadership of Reverend Symroid Hightower, the church worked hard to make improvements such as acquiring pulpit furniture, pews, and installing restrooms with running water.
 On May 24, 1959, the church held a dedication service.
 Reverend Hightower delivered the morning message, Reverend W. C. Sanders delivered the afternoon message, and Reverend Brice delivered the evening message.
 At that time a “Prayer of Thanksgiving” was written into the church record.
 It reads:

 In March 1963, Reverend Jerry M. Hollis was elected Pastor.
 He was accompanied by, Mrs. Johnnie Mae Taylor, as Musical Director/Organist.
 As the Lord continued to bless us, we continued to grow in spirit, strength, wisdom, and love.
 In 1963, our educational building was constructed after many years of hard work.
 In 1976, an additional two acres of land were purchased to extend the cemetery.
 In April 1981, Capital City Masonic Lodge laid the corner stone for the educational building.
 In January 1984, the educational facility was dedicated and named for Pastor Jerry M. Hollis.
 Reverend Hollis gave Round Top Baptist Church twenty-four (24) years of dedicated service until his retirement on December 23, 1985.
-The congregation honored him with a farewell dinner on December 29, 19895.
+The congregation honored him with a farewell dinner on December 29, 1985.
 At that time, Pastor Hollis was named Pastor Emeritus of the Round Top Baptist Church for his twenty-four (24) years of loyalty and devotion to the church family.

 In January 1994, Reverend Carl Jackson began his service to Round Top Baptist Church as Interim Pastor.
 On May 27, 1994, he was elected Pastor.
 During his tenure, the church family gained new souls to Christ, and many improvements to the church were completed, such as: the adding of new lighting, carpeting, enlargement of the vestibule, exterior bricking, landscaping, the addition and covering of the handicap walkway, addition of a completely new fellowship hall, pastor’s study, new kitchen, new restrooms, renovation of the Sunday School classrooms, and a new marquee.
 Pastor Jackson marked his service with strong conviction and education until his resignation on August 2, 2002.

 Beginning September 2002, Reverend Dr. Roscoe C. Wilson, Sr., Pastor Emeritus of the St. John Baptist Church, Columbia, South Carolina, began his service as our Interim Pastor.
 During his leadership, several gave their lives to Christ.
 During the year 2003, we were blessed by God to purchase a church van, which assists in transporting our Jubilee Choir to their many singing engagements and for other church purposes.
 We also purchased new seating for both choir stands.
 God blessed us with Reverend Wilson’s devout belief in Christ, wisdom, love, strong leadership, and guidance.
 Reverend Wilson firmly believed that God would send Round Top the Shepherd that was needed and guided us in prayerfully asking this from God.